Reading: Appendix D. Threshold Calibration

 --metrics fixtures/new_metrics_bad.json

-# Dangerous variant: relax two independent protections at once
+# Dangerous variant: loosen two independent guards at once

 cp specs/validation.yaml out/validation_unsafe.yaml